segmentio/segment-docs/src/protocols/enforce/schema-configuration.md

 **IMPORTANT: Unplanned identify trait blocking is ONLY supported in cloud-mode Destinations.
 Events with invalid traits will not be blocked from sending to device-mode Destinations.**

-## Identify Calls - Common JSON Schema Violations
+## Block Identify Calls - Common JSON Schema Violations
-To block _unplanned_ `identify` calls, go to your **Schema Configuration**, then go to **Advanced Blocking Controls** and choose Block Events from the dropdown.
-Next, you will need to [edit the underlying JSON schema](https://segment.com/docs/protocols/tracking-plan/create/#edit-underlying-json-schema) and add a rule to the Common JSON Schema definition that you know won't exisit in your `identify` events and then trigger an `identify` event.
+To block all `identify` calls that generate a common JSON schema violation, go to your **Schema Configuration**, then go to **Advanced Blocking Controls** and choose **Block Event** from the dropdown.
+Next, you will need to [edit the underlying JSON schema](https://segment.com/docs/protocols/tracking-plan/create/#edit-underlying-json-schema) and add a rule to the Common JSON Schema definition that you know won't exisit in your `identify` event and then trigger an `identify` event.
 Any `identify` event that generates a common JSON schema violation will be blocked.

+Setting the dropdown to **Block Event** will ensure that all `identify` events with JSON schema violations (for example, missing required traits, incorrect property value data types, or invalid regex patterns) will be blocked.
+A less aggressive option is to select Omit from the dropdown which will simply remove the offending property from the event.

+**IMPORTANT: JSON schema violation event blocking is ONLY supported in cloud-mode Destinations.
+Events with invalid properties will not be blocked from sending to device-mode Destinations.**